 How can I get a grant to start or expand my business in Alabama?

 Unless your business involves the development of new technology or is a non-profit organization, it is difficult to find a grant to start or expand a small business.
+The Alabama SBDC does not provide grants.

 How do I get started?

-Yes, there is grant money available from private foundations and government entities.
+Yes, there is some grant money available from private foundations and government entities.
 No, it is generally not available to individuals to start for-profit businesses.
 There are a few private sector competitions listed below.

-The first step you can take is to talk with an SBDC Business Advisor.
 Starting a small business in Alabama, or taking steps to save or grow it, is a lot easier after you’ve talked with a small business expert.

 Business Plan or Idea Pitch Competitions